pkp/pkp-docs/translating-guide/en/managing-languages.md

 * [OMP Languages List](https://translate.pkp.sfu.ca/projects/omp/#languages)

 If you don't see the language(s) you are looking for listed on either of these lists, please consider undertaking the translation yourself.
 If you are interested in contributing in such a way, [contact us](http://pkp.sfu.ca/contact) for advice, or consult the rest of this document.

+## Install a Language

+Site Administrators can install new languages through the Administration dashboard.
+See [Learning OJS 3](https://docs.pkp.sfu.ca/learning-ojs/en/site-administration#languages) for more information on how to install and manage languages in PKP software.